Add users and grant administrative permission to Intune

 After you've added users to your Intune subscription, we recommend that you grant a few users administrative permission.
 To grant admin permissions, follow these steps:

 Give admin permissions in Office 365

-- Sign in to the Office 365 portal with a global administrator account.
+Sign in to the Microsoft 365 admin center with a global administrator account.

 Give admin permissions in the Azure portal

 - Sign in to the Azure portal with a global administrator account.

 - In the Azure portal, choose User, and then choose the user you want to give admin permissions.